openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

         safeguard data and protect the majority of our services.

 Our immediate priorities are to prevent further exposure and ensure data integrity.
-        Weâ€™ve had all hands on deck working on identifying the exploit vector or vectors, eliminating them, and are now focusing on verifying data integrity and restoring the impacted services.
+        We’ve had all hands on deck working on identifying the exploit vector or vectors, eliminating them, and are now focusing on verifying data integrity and restoring the impacted services.

 The problem was initially discovered on the servers that host CVS but our analysis
-        indicates that several other machines were involved, and while we believe weâ€™ve determined the extent of the attack, we are verifying all of our other services and data.
+        indicates that several other machines were involved, and while we believe we’ve determined the extent of the attack, we are verifying all of our other services and data.

-As a short term response, weâ€™ve taken down the following services to prevent any
+As a short term response, we’ve taken down the following services to prevent any
         possible escalation:

   * CVS Hosting